Should I Watch..? 'Mary Poppins'

 Disney has no shortage of family films, both animated and live-action.
 Since 1937 when he released the first feature-length animation into cinemas, Disney has provided audiences with epic fairy-tales and timeless stories to enchant and entertain.
 Even today, with films like Frozen and Big Hero 6, the company continues to work their magic - even if the animation is more computer-based than hand-drawn.

-For some reason, live-action and animation seen side-by-side to still tantamount to magic to me.
+For some reason, live-action and animation seen side-by-side is still tantamount to magic to me.
 Ever since I first saw Who Framed Roger Rabbit, I was fascinated by the secrets of how to interact with 'toons.
-Disney tried again in 1971 with the much-loved Bedknobs And Broomsticks and again in 1977 with Pete's Dragon.
-Neither matched Mary Poppins for sheer exuberance, though, but remain enjoyable pictures in their own right.
+Disney tried to repeat the Mary Poppins magic again in 1971 with the much-loved Bedknobs And Broomsticks and again in 1977 with Pete's Dragon.
+However, neither matched this beloved classic for sheer exuberance although they remain enjoyable pictures in their own right.

 Questions & Answers

 © 2017 Benjamin Cox